jagthedrummer/so_auth/README.md

 ## Update `ApplicationController`

-Change your `ApplicationController` to inhereit from `SoAuth::ApplicationController`.
+Change your `ApplicationController` to inherit from `SoAuth::ApplicationController`.
 The first line should look like this.

 ```ruby